technomancy/leiningen/README.md

 You don't need to "build" Leiningen per se, but when you're using a checkout you will need to get its dependencies in place.

-Using Leiningen 1.x, run `lein deps` in the `leiningen-core` subproject directory.
-Once you do that in most cases a `bin/lein self-install` will usually get you what you need.
-However, this will occasionally fail for very new SNAPSHOT versions since the standalone jar will not have been uploaded yet.
+Using Leiningen 1.x, run `lein install` in the `leiningen-core` subproject directory.
+When the dependencies change you will also have to do `rm .lein-classpath` in the project root.

 ## License